stevengpa/SyncData/README.md

 ```

 ### Update
-Pass the item with the changes and the it updates the internal array and send the ajax request to the server.
+Pass the item with the changes and it is updated the internal array and send the ajax request to the server.
 The item should contain the cuid property.
 ```
 function update(params, callback)
 params: item (JS Object to include with cuid property) | async (true/false) | method (POST/GET) | data (Ajax data)